Motivational Denial

 It is NOT the same as ‘Affirmations’ such as ‘I am a survivor’ or ‘It was not my fault.’
 Those are statements of fact that you say over and over to get them glued into your brain and believe them!

-Understanding How Hard it is!
+Understanding How Hard It Is!

 The aftermath of a scam isn’t confined to financial loss.
 It leaves unseen scars, etching deep emotional wounds that can be as painful as any physical injury.
 Recovering from this trauma is a challenging journey, marked by grief, self-blame, shattered trust, and the suffocating isolation that shame brings.
 It is only natural for a scam victim to grasp at warm and fuzzy sayings (or the well-intentioned motivation of others) to help them get through.